That DeclarationMartin Chandler |

 Rodriguez did not make the Test side in 58/59 but did play in the Caribbean in two Tests against India in the 1961/62 season in the second of which, at Port of Spain, he took three wickets with his leg breaks and googlies to record what were to remain his Test best figures.
 Selected to tour England in 1963 so ineffective was Rodriguez’ bowling that he took just four expensive wickets on the entire tour but he still found himself in the side for the final Test, the only one he was ever to play overseas, as Conrad Hunte’s opening partner after the other two opening batsmen in the party, Carew and Easton McMorris, had each failed twice in the first four Tests.
 In 1965 against Australia Rodriguez was selected to play at Port of Spain without success.
 When he was selected again for this, his fifth and final Test and third on his home ground, it was a case of a specialist spinner being selected who in 14 seasons had taken just 79 First Class wickets at 33 apiece.

 Sobers is not the only West Indies captain to have found himself in such a position yet it is his decision that is remembered.
 Less than a decade later, also at Port of Spain, a not dissimilar situation arose as the West Indies, then playing India, set those tourists a seemingly impossible 403 to win in the fourth innings.
 In the event the tourists, having been dismissed for 228 in their first innings with Michael Holding taking 6 for 65, scored the runs they needed for the loss of just four wickets to record a memorable victory to draw level in the series.
-The target the Indians were set in that match certainly appeared on its face, unlike in Sobers’ match, to be a highly improbable one, but doubtless it was only the fact that the fourth Test was won by the home side to secure the series that ensured there was not a similar backlash inflicted on the West Indian captain on that occasion ensuring that the reputation of, a little ironically in the circumstances, Clive Lloyd, remains that of one of the great captains.
+The target the Indians were set in that match certainly appeared on its face, unlike in Sobers’ match, to be a highly improbable one, and doubtless it was only the fact that the fourth Test was won by the home side to secure the series that ensured there was not a similar backlash inflicted on the West Indian captain on that occasion and the reputation of Clive Lloyd, remains that of one of the great captains.

 That the declaration was a mistake follows on, by definition, from the fact that England reached the target set.
 Having conceded that much I do not believe that the decision should stain Sobers’ reputation more than forty years on.
 It is well known that Sobers was a gambler by instinct and also that he played the game positively at all times.
 He was, certainly, angered by England’s negative tactics and said as much in the press box after the game, his quoted comment being “I could have played the game the England way, but that would only have led to another tame draw.
 We have had three of those already and that is no good for the game of cricket”.
 His judgment may well have been awry as a consequence of his frustration but ultimately he declared when he did only because he saw an opportunity of victory.
 He should, with hindsight, have given the possibility of defeat a more prominent place in his thoughts but he wanted desperately to win the match and, in my view, saw a genuine chance to do so.